 - Sour cream, for serving

-Adjust oven rack to center position and preheat oven to 300°F (see note above for pressure cooker instructions).
+Adjust oven rack to center position and preheat oven to 300°F (see note for pressure cooker instructions).
 Heat butter in a large Dutch oven over medium heat until melted.
 Continue to cook, swirling pan gently until butter is nutty-smelling and solids are a toasty brown.
 Transfer to a heatproof cup or bowl and reserve for Brown Butter Cornbread Crust.